tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 Otherwise `rest-service` attempts the call, which can succeed, come back `429`, or fail outright (timeout, connection refused, and so on).

-Every response updates `rest-service`'s picture of the budget:
+The headers from every response are used to update the picture of the budget held by the `rest-service`:

 ```java
 private void recordRateLimitState(HttpHeaders headers) {